 Disclaimer: I am not a medical professional.
-This is what I have learned about this complication over the past few years through my experiences, through the wisdom shared in the ISO Moms group and through my research.
+This is what I have learned about this complication over the past few years through my experiences, through the wisdom others have shared with me and through my research.

 I still remember hearing the words, “There’s a problem with your blood work.”
 It was my first ultrasound and first OB appointment with my third child.
 I was nine weeks along.
 I had had no complications with my first two pregnancies so I was not prepared to hear those words.
 We had just seen baby Lucy on the ultrasound for the first time and everything looked perfect so I thought we were in the clear.
 I couldn’t really understand how my first trimester blood test results (taken at six weeks) could possibly cause any problems for the baby.
 The expression on my OB’s face made my heart sink, though.
 He sat down and tried his best to explain anti-Kell antibodies to me but I didn’t understand everything he told me.
 He had been in the field for almost thirty years and I was his first patient with anti-Kell antibodies.

 It is so scary to suddenly be told that your pregnancy is “high risk” and your baby might be in danger.
 Most parents who are faced with this reality go home in shock and have to make the big decision that is weighing on their minds, “Do I dare Google it?
 Or do I protect myself from unnecessary worry and avoid the computer and trust my doctors to handle it?”
 Most well meaning family members and friends encourage the terrified parents NOT to Google it.
 I had to look it up on my computer as soon as I got home because I honestly had no idea what my OB was talking about.
 I wanted to know what I needed to do to protect my child and I was desperate for some idea of what the rest of my pregnancy would look like.
 Unfortunately there was hardly any information available so I felt lost.